MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 Keys and values MUST NOT contain `"="` (equals) or `","` (comma) characters.

-Overall Correlation-Context length MUST NOT exceed 1024 bytes, key and value length should stay well under the combined limit of 1024 bytes.
+Overall Correlation-Context length MUST NOT exceed 1024 bytes.
+Key and value length should stay well under the combined limit of 1024 bytes.

 Note that uniqueness of the key within the Correlation-Context is not guaranteed.
 Context received from upstream service is read-only and implementation MUST NOT remove or aggregate duplicated keys.